ezpublishlegacyprojects/ezxajax/trunk/extension/xajax/lib/xajax/README.txt

 dedicated "xajax" folder on your Web server (make sure that you know what that URL is relative your site pages so you can provide xajax with the correct installed folder URL).
-Note that the

-"thewall" folder in the "examples" folder needs to be writable by

-the Web server for that example to function.
+Note that the "thewall" folder in the "examples" folder needs to be writable by the Web server for that example to function.

-Within the main xajax folder there are two folders: "examples" and "tests".
-You should be able to view these PHP pages from your Web browser and see xajax working in action.
+Within the main xajax folder there are four folders: "examples", "tests", "xajax_js", and "xajax_core".
+Only "xajax_js" and "xajax_core" are required to use xajax.

+You should be able to view the PHP pages in "tests" from your Web browser and see xajax working in action.
 If you can view the pages but the AJAX calls are not working, there may be something wrong with your server setup or perhaps your browser is not